BuildCraft/BuildCraft/README.md

 ### Contributing

 If you wish to submit a pull request to fix bugs or broken behaviour feel free to do so.
-If you would like to add features or change existing behaviour or balance, please discuss it on the feature ideas board before submitting a PR (http://mod-buildcraft.com/forums/index.php?board=7.0).
+If you would like to add features or change existing behaviour or balance, please discuss it on discord before submitting a PR (https://discord.gg/v4geqgA).

 Do not submit pull requests which solely "fix" formatting.
 As these kinds of changes are usually very intrusive in commit history and everyone has their own idea what "proper formatting" is, they should be done by one of the main contributors.
 Please only submit "code cleanup", if the changes actually have a substantial impact on readability.